×

 Born out of a unique blend of soul, folk, jazz, and pop, Lake Street Dive is famed for their eclectic sound and electrifying live performances.
 They consistently craft feel-good music that’s both joyful and thought-provoking.

-Jett Holden, a singer-songwriter from the rural South, overcame setbacks to release his debut country album, 'The Phoenix.'
-Produced by Will Hoge on Black Opry Records, this album showcases Holden's gritty yet melodic vocals, reflecting his experience as a Black, queer man.
+Singer-songwriter Jett Holden, from the rural South, overcame setbacks to release his debut album, 'The Phoenix,' on Black Opry Records, produced by Will Hoge.
+Known for sincere songwriting and melodic vocals, his work reflects his experience as a Black, queer man.

 Phish, iconic live band known for improvisation and extended jams, rose from East Coast clubs to major fame without traditional media.
 Famous for their unique shows and genre-blending.